Coldcard/firmware/releases/Next-ChangeLog.md

   after a keypress.
 - Bugfix: Calculate progress bar correctly in Address Explorer after first page.
 - Bugfix: Search also Wrapped Segwit single sig addresses if P2SH address provided, not just multisig (multisig has precedence for P2SH addresses)
+- Bugfix: Address search would not find addresses for non-zero account numbers that had been exported but not yet seen in a PSBT.

 # Mk4 Specific Changes